Skip to content

 POSITIONING

 This is about reducing carbon emissions in the construction sector and fostering a positive attitude towards aging buildings.
-This is about preserving a generous building that offers many spatial qualities, valuable materials, and distinctive surfaces worth protecting.
+It is about preserving a generous building that offers many spatial qualities, valuable materials, and distinctive surfaces worth protecting.
 This is about socially embedded structures within the urban fabric – set apart from their surroundings as a car-free island.

 DEMOLITION AS A SYSTEM

-Demolition and new construction follow a system driven by market logic, prioritizing profit, investment, and growth – often at the expense of environmental concerns.”
+Demolition and new construction follow a system driven by market logic, prioritizing profit, investment, and growth – often at the expense of environmental concerns.

 The construction industry is a major driver of the human-made climate crisis.
 Demolishing buildings generates millions of tons of waste every year.
 According to the Austrian Environment Agency, around 73.9 million tons of waste were recorded in 2022.